“Former professional poker player. Goldendoodle dad. Scuba, bonsai, and acroyoga enthusiast. Will try anything once.”

 They persuaded me to go for an MBA and to not think twice.
 I started writing my admissions essays that day and here I am now.

 What other MBA programs did you apply to?
-UCLA Anderson and UCLA Marshall.
+UCLA Anderson and USC Marshall.
 Both are amazing programs with unique strengths that impressed me throughout the application process.
 My final decision on which school to attend was not easy!

 What was the most challenging question you were asked during the admissions process?
 “Tell me about a time that you failed?”
 I have failed more times than I can count, so naming a time was easy.
 The challenging part was allowing myself to be vulnerable in front of a complete stranger.
 But the beauty of making yourself vulnerable is that it often leads to genuine connection, as it did in my interview.
 After I answered the question, the interview felt less formal and more like a conversation with an old friend.